#NicoletKnows Accident & Injury Law

-At Nicolet Law Office, S.C., we have extensive experience helping injured workers in Wisconsin navigate the workers’ compensation process.
+At Nicolet Law Accident & Injury Lawyers, we have extensive experience helping injured workers in Wisconsin navigate the workers’ compensation process.
 You can rely on us to aggressively pursue the benefits you are entitled to while making sure you have the care and support you need every step of the way.
 We have offices throughout Wisconsin, including Hudson, Rice Lake, Eau Claire, Superior, New Richmond and Wausau.

 Brain injuries and spinal cord injuries can end life as you know it.
 If you or a loved one has suffered a traumatic brain injury or spinal injury at work it is important to have an attorney on your side with workers’ compensation and personal injury experience to maximize your resources.

-Injuries such as paralysis, skull fractures, and cranial bleeding can leave a person not only unable to return to work but faced with a lifetime of expensive medical procedures, in-home care, and other costs.
+Injuries such as paralysis, skull fractures and cranial bleeding can leave a person not only unable to return to work, but also faced with a lifetime of expensive medical procedures, in-home care and other costs.
 A workers’ compensation claim can provide coverage for accident-related medical costs and lost wages, while a personal injury claim against a responsible third party can provide additional compensation for your pain and suffering.